+consider the transactional market price of the underlying company.
+Rather, in determining fair value of a target entity, Delaware business statutes instruct the Chancery Court to "take into account all relevant factors."
 Significant discretion is given to determine what constitutes all relevant factors, and requiring the Chancery Court to defer to the merger price, even with a high quality, uncontested transactional process, would infringe upon the "unambiguous" guidance of the Delaware business statutes as to determining fair value.

 In rejecting Golden's argument of deference to merger price, the Chancery Court also noted that fair value, according to Delaware business statute, is defined in the context as a going concern and not in a transactional context.
 The "going concern" context was also referenced in the initial ruling, in that "any synergies or other value expected from the merger giving rise to the appraisal proceeding itself must be disregarded."
-15
+11

 While this appeal dispute does not directly discuss the appropriate treatment of synergies within a valuation, the Chancery Court does adamantly strike down the notion of using merger price as a default value for the target entity.
 It is important to note that this ruling does not negate the ruling found in Dunlop.
 Where Dunlop stressed the importance of considering the potential pool of buyers in determining fair value, this case stressed the importance of looking at all relevant factors in determining fair value as a going concern, without relying on merger price (or any tender offer).

 The Chancery Court's denial of merger price as an indication of fair value indirectly prohibits any synergistic value to be included in the fair value indication.
-In most, if not all, transactions, the merger price includes buyer-specific post-merger synergies.
+In most, if not all, transactions, the merger price includes buyer-specific postmerger synergies.
 As a result, relatively few transactions are closed at the fair value of the target entity.
 Therefore, in an environment such as the Chancery Court, synergies generally are not considered a component of fair value for a target entity.

-IN RE CENCOM CABLE INCOME PARTNERS, L.P.
+CENCOM CABLE INCOME PARTNERS

-In In re Cencom Cable Income Partners, L.P., the Chancery Court again took on the issue of whether or not to include synergistic value in a subject entity that consisted of a network of nine cable television systems in various parts of the country (the "Subject Properties").
+In In re Cencom Cable Income Partners, L.P., the Chancery Court again took on the issue of whether or not to include synergistic value in a subject entity that consisted of a network of nine cable television systems in various parts of the country (the Subject Properties).

-What makes this particular case somewhat atypical, however, is that the plaintiff is not arguing for the inclusion of synergistic value from a buyer's perspective but rather from an aggregated perspective of the Subject Properties as a whole.
+This particular case is somewhat atypical because the plaintiff is not arguing for the inclusion of synergistic value from a buyer's perspective, but rather from an aggregated perspective of the Subject Properties as a whole.